 The Big Island of Hawaii offers a totally different world from what tourists are used to in O’ahu, and I got to experience the island for two weeks in December.
 Hawaii Island — more commonly just called the Big Island — is rugged, rural and remote.
 There are few roads, fewer people and fewer towns, but sometimes that’s exactly what you need after commuting to Manhattan every day for months.
+If someone is looking for a serene and peaceful getaway as a vacation home, you’ll probably want to look at The Big Island, at places like North Kona real estate as well as other rural Big Island locations.

 Below are just a few of the images I took, and I’ll hopefully get around to post some more soon.